MobileSheets

 At this point, you can now drag files from your hard drive to the application to start creating a song or edit an existing song by right-clicking on it and choosing the edit option.
 This can be seen in the following image:

-On this screen (which is almost identical to the tablet song editor), you can manage all of the song metadata, add/remove files, and select an audio file.
+On this screen (which is almost identical to the tablet song editor), you can manage all of the song metadata, add/remove files, select one or more audio files, create bookmarks, and create custom genres.
 One important distinction is that you must set the destination storage location.
-Depending on the capabilities of the tablet (and whether or not a removable storage location is selected), you can select the tablet internal storage, external storage, or removable storage as the destination.
+Depending on the capabilities of the tablet (and whether or not a removable storage location is selected), you can select the tablet internal storage, SD Card, or removable storage as the destination.
+For more information, see the section on tablet storage.

 Selecting and Transferring Audio Tracks

-If you click the browse button next to the Audio File textbox (designated by “…”), the following window will be shown:
+If you click the audio file button on the song editor screen, the following window will be shown:

 The first tab, as shown here, displays every track that was found in your tablet’s music library.
-Selecting a track from this list and hitting OK enter the data for that track into the song you are currently editing.
-If you already picked a value, and need to erase it, click the “Clear Selection” button.
+Double-click on a track in the top list to add it to the song’s audio track list on the bottom.
+Double-click a track on the bottom list to remove it.
 If the track you want isn’t currently on your tablet, and is on your PC, click the second tab to view the screen shown below:

 Converting PDFs to images

-In the bottom left of the main window, you can also see a “Convert PDF to Images” button and an “Add After Convert” checkbox.
-Images load faster than PDFs, so if you have large setlists, you may notice an improvement in load times if you switch to images (at the cost of more disk space on the tablet).
+There are currently two ways to convert PDFs to images in the MobileSheets Companion.
+The first is by going to the File menu, and selecting “Convert PDF to images”.
+The second is to click the “Convert PDF to Images” button at the bottom left of the song editor window.
+If you convert in the song editor, the “Add After Convert” checkbox gives you the option to have all converted images automatically added to the song.
+If you are wondering why you would use image files, they tend to load faster than PDFs, so if you have large setlists, you may notice an improvement in load times if you switch to images (at the cost of more disk space on the tablet).
 Converting to images also opens up the ability to reorder pages if needed, or have duplicates of the same page.
 If you click the “Convert PDF to Images” button, the following dialog is displayed:

 Bookmark editing